Faculty & Contacts

 member at Columbus State Community College’s Veterinary Technology Program since 2008.

 She has taught in the hands-on, laboratory portions of Introduction to Small Animal Medicine, Veterinary Parasitology, Principles of Veterinary Anesthesia, and Clinical Applications I, II, and III.
 Laura enjoys instructing students on low-stress handling and restraint procedures for both cats and dogs, animal behavior and training, and venipuncture.

-Outside of teaching at Columbus State, Laura is the Veterinary Technician and Coordinator for the Behavioral Medicine Clinic at The Ohio State University Veterinary Medical Center.
+Outside of teaching at Columbus State, Laura has been the Veterinary Technician and Service Coordinator for the Behavioral Medicine Clinic at The Ohio State University Veterinary Medical Center since 2015.
+She is Fear-Free Certified, a Certified Training Partner through the Karen Pryor Academy, and is pursuing her Veterinary Technician Specialty in Behavior.
 Along with technician duties with behavioral medicine appointments, Laura does behavior modification, handling, training, and puppy classes.
 She is also involved in training low stress handling and restraint to the veterinary students.

-Laura enjoys spending time with her husband, Joe, who is in the radio industry, and their household of animals.
-They have Rottweilers, Bullmastiffs, a Dogue de Bordeaux, and a few cats.
+In her limited free time, Laura enjoys reading, studying for VTS, and spending time with her husband, Joe, who is in the radio industry, and their household of animals.

 Columbus State Community College, AAS, cum laude 1999